 What do I mean by seriously corrupted data?
-The concise answer is this: data that is not reproducible, nor subject to examination and checking by others (see Pharmageddon for chapter and verse).
-The longer answer is, study the references given.
+The concise answer is this: data that any seasoned observer has good reason to suspect are unreliable, and which are not subject to examination and checking by others, nor reproducible (see e.g. Pharmageddon).

-There is rather more to it than that: for instance, if the patient does not have a relationship with me, and does not trust me, then they are unlikely to answer truthfully, for fear of being locked-up, or whatever.
+There is rather more to it than that: for instance, if the patient does not have a relationship with me, and does not trust me, then they are unlikely to answer truthfully about suicide, for fear of being locked-up.

 Blumsohn was the doctor at Sheffield who lost his job for attempting to insist on seeing the raw data for the tables in the ghost-written paper he was presented with as ‘author’.
 He was not prepared, like most are, to just ‘sign-off’ on it.
-His Dean, Eastwell, another co-author, subsequently appeared before the General Medical Council because he said he had seen the ‘raw data’ when he had not*** (20); The reference has all the details.
+His Dean, Eastwell, another co-author, did sign-off on it, and subsequently appeared before the General Medical Council because he said he had seen the ‘raw data’ when he had not*** (37); The reference has all the details.

 Documents revealed in another court case showed a senior company executive commenting on the [established fact of] hiding of adverse-event data from a drug trial, saying in an internal company email, ‘if this comes out I don't know how I will be able to face my wife and children’ — one imagines this was a rather superficial and self-serving mea culpa, but no less revealing for that.

-It seems that many companies have been keeping documents ‘offshore’ which impedes their accesses by legal processes — but such data could only be incriminating if they revealed ‘misrepresentation’, lying, cheating, whatever.
+It seems that many companies have been keeping research documentation ‘offshore’, which impedes accesses to them by legal processes — but such data could only be incriminating if they revealed ‘misrepresentation’, lying, cheating, whatever.
 It is an instance of ‘excusatio non petita accusatio manifesta’ [he who excuses himself, accuses himself].

-I have previously commented on the chicanery involved in the Risperdal trials, and would only repeat here that the meta-analysis by Leucht (21) failed to cite the classic Huston paper that dissected the deceit pervading Risperdal trials (22): when I asked Leucht why he had not cited Huston, he said they simply did not know about it.
+I have previously commented on the chicanery involved in the Risperdal trials, and would only repeat here that the much-cited meta-analysis by Leucht (38) failed to cite the classic Huston paper that dissected the deceit pervading Risperdal trials (39): I asked Leucht why he had not cited Huston and he replied that they simply did not know about it.
 How hard did they look?
 If I can find it, in my disadvantaged and isolated situation here in tropical North Queensland, how come a professor at a major European University cannot find it.
 You see what you want to see, and forget what you do not want to remember.